 Q3.
 Why is sustainability central to Gen Z aesthetic outfits?

-Because 75% of Gen Z judge brands on their ethical footprint, making sustainability not just a preference but an expectation.
+Gen Z places strong emphasis on sustainability and ethical practices when choosing brands, making sustainability not just a preference but an expectation.

 Q4.
 Where does Gen Z find fashion inspiration?

-Short-form video (TikTok, YouTube Shorts), influencer hauls, and resale platforms are primary sources.
+short-form video platforms like TikTok and YouTube, influencer hauls, and resale platforms are primary sources.

 Q5.
 How do consumer trends shape Gen Z buying habits?